tata19884/libc.hwid/README.md

 # libc.hwid
-## Unique ID generator for protecting your distributed .net software (Ubuntu & Windows)
+## Unique hardware ID generator for protecting your distributed .net software (Ubuntu & Windows)

 ### Why we need this?
 - We want to distribute a software and we worry about possible copyright violations.